ngolatka/electronics/usb-nimh-charger/description.md

 The resistors R1, R2, and R3 are rated at 1/4 watt.
 To spread the dissipation, several resistors are used in parallel instead of a single one.

-R4 and the LED will only light if current actually flows through the cell.
+The LED will only light if current actually flows through the cell.
 A bad connection to the cell can thus easily be identified.
 However, R4 and the LED are not strictly required for operating the circuit.

 The charging output is short-circuit proof by design, which protects the power source (e.g. a